-A total of 225 micro, small and medium enterprises from eastern Ukraine presented their products and services at four business expos held in Kramatorsk, Sievierodonetsk, Kyiv and Lviv.
+A total of 225 micro-, small- and medium-sized enterprises from eastern Ukraine presented their products and services at four business expos held in Kramatorsk, Sievierodonetsk, Kyiv and Lviv.
 Over 250,000 people were reached by an entrepreneurship promotion campaign.

 A total of 139 entrepreneurs from conflict-affected communities participated in the Crowdfunding Academy and improved their knowledge of alternative ways to raise funds and secure support from the public.
 The methodology was first piloted in 2017 in cooperation between UNDP’s AltFin Lab and online crowdfunding platform Spilnokosht, and was scaled up in 2019.

-More than 4.6 million people have benefitted from 41 rehabilitated infrastructure facilities in Donetsk and Luhansk oblasts since 2015.
+More than 4.6 million people have benefitted from the rehabilitation of 41 infrastructure facilities in Donetsk and Luhansk oblasts since 2015.
 These include water pumping stations, bridges, schools, healthcare facilities and other important objects.